meme-aiworld/Retard-Finder-AI/README.md

 ### Supply
 1,000,000,000 $RFA (Fixed Supply, No Minting) distribution is fully transparent.
 ### Token Distribution
-90% Public Fair Launch – Available to the community, burned for liquidity 10% to Developer Wallet
+90% Public Fair Launch – Available to the community, burned for liquidity.
+10% to Developer Wallet for AI development.
-No Airdrops, No Presale
+No Airdrops, No Presale.
 No insiders, No Private Sale – 100% transparent and community-first

 ### Why $RFA?